jtanguy/julien.jhome.fr-old/doc/specs.md

 - PhD CIFRE
 - Publications
 - Teaching
-- links to blog posts listed as teaching

 ## Blog

 - Archive
 - Tag pages
+- Each blog post should have a TL;DR for RSS

 ## Projects

 - Each project page, linked to the project git repository.
 If a hakyll-page is present, use it to generate the project site

+# Ignored directories

+- doc